zukunft/zukunft.com/docs/code_functions_all.md

         \-- sandbox_value_list - add one value to the value list, but only if it is not yet part of the list
         \-- ip_range_list - add an ip range to the list
         \-- job_list - add another job to the list, but only if needed
-        \-- system_time_list - @return string description of the execution times by category of the last section
+        \-- system_time_list - start a new measurement section, so that the section report shows only the times of the
     \-- 10
         \-- phrase_list - diff as a function, because the array_diff does not seem to work for an object list
     \-- remove